The Process of Letting Go

 I knew in early 2019, God wanted to teach me and refine me in the area of relationships.
 I was willing, excited even.
 I purposely started with the easiest of the three; the one I had the least dependence on – friendship.
 I thought, “Ok, I can let go of what I want in my friendships and still keep my joy”.
 Thankfully, I found that to be true.
 I released a lot of my “rights,” and in exchange I received freedom.

 But parenthood was a little more difficult and marriage, well, that is the most difficult of all.
+And if one of them doesn’t work as well as you want it to, then the other can suffer.

 I have so many ideas and images – expectations.
 There are so many lies hiding in my heart.
 I received pictures of love, given to me by the world system of entertainment.